 Consolidation is the combining of existing student loans into one new loan.
 Generally, this results in lower monthly payments, but higher interest costs.

 Married couples are now allowed to consolidate their individual loans if they agree to be held jointly and separately liable for repayment without regard to the amount of the individual indebtedness and any future changes in their marital status.

 The interest rate on the unpaid principal balance for Consolidation Loans is the lesser of the weighted average of the interest rates on loans being consolidated, rounded up to the nearest higher one-eighth of 1 percent or 8.25%.

 If a student fails to make payments for six months or more, their loan will go into default.
 Defaulting on a loan is a serious matter.
 When the student enters default, the student will immediately become ineligible for any Title IV funding at any school.
-In the event of default, the student's guarantee agency purchases the loan from his/her lender and begins collection activity against him/her until the loan has been repaid.
+In the event of default, the student's guarantee agency purchases the loan from his/her servicer and begins collection activity against him/her until the loan has been repaid.
 This activity may include, but is not limited to:

-If a student is having difficulty making their payments, they need to contact their lender or guarantee agency immediately.
+If a student is having difficulty making their payments, they need to contact their servicer or guarantee agency immediately.
 Many problems can be resolved, and there may be deferment or forbearance options available them.

 There are three provisions for cancellation of Federal Direct Loans: